Small-town Washington state mayor finds new role after mudslide

 After his friends' home was flooded after the mudslide, he put them up in the house just up the hill from his own, where his mother lived before dying last year.

-"She was my neighbor.
-So I have neighbors again," the mayor said.
+"She was my neighbour.
+So I have neighbours again," the mayor said.

 For how long?